 Humanity has become accustomed to eating meat and fish regularly.
 Our diets consist of meat-heavy dishes and snacks, and the effects are leading to overfishing and too much human consumption of animals.
 As a result, the raising and slaughtering of these animals is happening too fast to replenish.

-While the chances of pigs, cows, and chickens going extinct are slim to none, the speed of reproduction for slaughtering is damaging to the environment, which can then have an effect on the livelihood of other species.
+While the chances of pigs, cows, and chickens going extinct are slim to none, the speed of reproduction for slaughtering is damaging to the environment, affecting the livelihood of other species.
 Take cows for example: The lifespan of cows for food and dairy is terrible for the planet in all stages.
 The feeding, watering of crops for food, slaughtering, cleaning, and manufacturing processes leave behind a huge CO2 trail.
 Naturally, cows also produce a significant amount of methane, which is exceptionally damaging for the environment and a large contributor to climate change.

 Overfishing is also an increasing risk for the planet.
 Mass fishing in our oceans is leading to a threat for marine life in general, not just fish.
 When large amounts of fish are taken for human consumption, the remaining fish can vary in sizes and limit the pool for reproduction.
 Once this balance is thrown off, entire ecosystems are put at risk in the oceans.
 This then can affect already endangered marine life such as sea turtles, proving to be one of the many causes of extinction that our planet is facing.